MinecraftForge/Documentation/docs/blockstates/states.md

 ----------

 In Minecraft 1.8 and above, direct manipulation of blocks and metadata values have been abstracted away into what is known as blockstates.
-The premise of the system is to remove the usage and manipulation of raw metadata numbers, which are ugly and carry no meaning.
+The premise of the system is to remove the usage and manipulation of raw metadata numbers, which are nondescript and carry no meaning.

 For example, consider this switch statement for some arbitrary block that can face a direction and be on either half of the block space: